 Some people are reluctant to file for bankruptcy because they fear they will lose what little they have.
 But Arizona law provides for a number of bankruptcy exemptions.
 These exemptions allow you to keep much of your personal property so that you are able to rebuild your credit and your life following the discharge.

 For instance, Arizona permits all debtors to exempt up to $6000 in household goods.
 This might not sound like a lot when thinking about how much you paid for everything.
 However, the value represents used goods.
 Therefore, you use the value you would pay at a rummage sale.
 You may also keep a certain amount of equity in your car or house.
 However, if the value of the property exceeds the exemption amount, the bankruptcy trustee may sell the property, allowing you to keep any exempt proceeds.

 Do You Need a Bankruptcy Attorney?

 It is possible to file for bankruptcy in Denver on your own, but it is not recommended.
 Bankruptcy involves a good deal of paperwork.
-If you make a mistake or misunderstand the law, you may accidentally run afoul of the bankruptcy court, which can jeopardize your chances of obtaining a discharge.
+If you make a mistake or misunderstand the law, you may accidentally run afoul of bankruptcy court, which can jeopardize your chances of obtaining a discharge.

-A qualified Denver bankruptcy attorney can guide you through every step of the Chapter 7 or Chapter 13 process.
+A qualified Denver bankruptcy attorney can guide you through every step of Chapter 7 or Chapter 13 process.
 Also keep in mind that while many Chapter 7 cases are resolved within a few months, a Chapter 13 case, depending on the terms of your repayment plan, can remain open for many years.
 This fact emphasizes the necessity of working with an experienced bankruptcy lawyer.